 Features

-This is a short-handled version of the standard Lodge skillet with the same build quality and heating performance.
+This is a short-handled version of the standard Lodge skillet with the same build quality, heating, and everything else that matters.
 It weighs slightly less because of the short handles and is excellent for oven use (cornbread, roasting chickens, etc.).
 Performance was pretty much identical to the standard Lodge (reviewed above), with great searing, good release, and the need for more use and seasoning to smooth out the surface.

-Note that the biggest drawback of this skillet was the difficulty of getting leverage to lift it when full.
+The biggest drawback of this skillet is the difficulty of getting leverage to lift it when full.
 You probably never realize how much you rely on that long handle for leverage until you don't have it.

 Warranty info: Lodge doesn't offer a warranty on their products.
 Instead, they offer the Lodge promise.
 It's not a lifetime guarantee but rather a pledge to make sure buyers are satisfied with their cookware.
 Since Lodge products tend to last for centuries, the lack of an actual warranty isn't a big issue.